TheStoicCarson/TheStoicCarson/README.md

 *Hi, I'm Carson, a Developer located in Michigan, USA.
 I have knowledge in FiveM Livery Design, FiveM Scripts, and many more projects.
 I opened a Development Server, mainly focusing on FiveM Assets, at the beginning of 2022.
 Feel free to reach out to me via [Discord][discord] for custom commissions and more!*

-<b>Feel Free to show some ❤️ by checking out the Development server!</b>
+<b>Feel Free to show some ❤️ by checking out the Development server! - That is closed now sorry...</b>

 ![Discord](https://i.imgur.com/QGZyRkr.gif)